MaksGre/ai-framework/README.md

 This architecture allows the same agent abstraction to work with different language models without coupling agent behavior to a specific model implementation.

+The long-term goal is to be able to run the same specialized assistant using either a local model or a cloud model depending on the environment and requirements.

+---

+## 🤖 Planned Assistants

+### 👨‍🏫 Engineering Mentor

+Personal software engineering mentor.

+### 💼 Engineering Vacancy

+Career and vacancy analysis assistant.

+### 🚀 EVE Online Assistant

+Game knowledge and market analysis.

+### 🏭 Industrial Automation Assistant

+Industrial automation knowledge assistant.

 ---

 ## 📖 Philosophy